Jabrakadabra/The-Compleat-Angular/Angular4 Notes.md

 4. Directives have some, but not all, of the lifecycle hooks discussed previously.
 In particular, they do have *OnInit* and *OnDestroy*.

-5. To use our new directive, we must first to to *app.module* and import our directive, and add it to the "declarations" array in the *@NgModule* decorator:
+5. To use our new directive, we must first go to *app.module* and import our directive, and add it to the "declarations" array in the *@NgModule* decorator:
     ```javascript
     import { BasicHighlightDirective } from
         './directives/basic-highlight.directive';